ljk28/MP2/readme.md

 #### Automated testing and deployment
 <img src="assets/documentation/autolighthouse.jpeg">

-I order for me to achieve maximum efficacy, I had to also run the testing through automated programs such as lighthouse and ESLint etc. This was much faster than manual and showed me where I could improve.
+In order for me to achieve maximum efficacy, I had to also run the testing through automated programs such as lighthouse and ESLint etc. This was much faster than manual and showed me where I could improve.
 For example for performance scoring just minifying and compressing the logo would help to speed up loading times on mobile devices.

 Automated testing for this was done using Googles very own lighthouse...